CAMPAIGN

 Several departments will need to review your permit to make sure it meets design standards, building code requirements, and safety standards.
 Illuminated signs will require additional review for safety.

-Plans for your sign or awning will need to be prepared by a licensed contractor or design professional.
-They must include:
+Plans for your sign or awning will need to be prepared by a licensed contractor, licensed sign installer, or design professional.
+They must include scaled front and lateral elevation drawings of the building with:

 May - Awning Fee Waiver Month